-Wearing a baggy sweatshirt and vacant expression, I probably seemed like a pretty docile creature.
-The sort of born follower who'd make BLT subs with my head down, return with five minutes of my lunchbreak to spare, and be too scared to ask for time off over reading week.
+Wearing a baggy jumper and vacant expression, I probably seemed like a pretty docile creature.
+The sort of born follower who'd make BLT subs with my head down, return with five minutes of my lunchbreak to spare and be too scared to ask for time off over reading week.
 Win-win.

 What this tolerance for eating shit said about normcore's political stance or moral code, I had no idea.
 "Normcore moves away from a coolness that relies on difference to a post-authenticity coolness that opts in to sameness," isn't exactly a sentence that screams political partisanship.

 One of the most important functions of youth subcultures is the way they pave to the loss of virginity and teenage sex; by narrowing the bang pool down from "everyone else in your school year" to "everyone else in your school year who likes Tool" nervous delta males become swaggering alphas; 6/10 wallflowers become Brazilian Carnival queens.
 The youth subculture matrix is a glorious Royal Mail sorting office hellbent on delivering urgent supplies to your quivering libido.
 As such, it's important that we work out if anyone actually wants to have sex with health goths, normcorers or – fucking shudder – cutesters.

 I used the same Tinder profile but different photos (of each outfit, obviously) to gauge the general reaction from the hounds.
 If I know Tinder (and I know Tinder), it wasn't going to matter whether I was dressed in slimy gym pants or a fucking Tweety Bird onesie; any swipers within a one-mile radius were going to swipe.